julianhasse/burguer/README.md

 # Eat-Da-Burger

-A restaurant app that lets users input the names of burgers they'd like to eat.
-The app will display orders in the UI; allow users to "devour" them when ready; and store every burger in a database, whether devoured or not.
-Application utilizes MySQL, Node, Express, Handlebars, a homemade ORM and follows the MVC design pattern.
+* Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.
+* Whenever a user submits a burger's name, the app will display the burger on the left side of the page -- waiting to be devoured.
+* Each burger in the waiting area also has a `Devour it` button.
+When the user clicks it, the burger will move to the right side of the page.
+* The app will store every burger in a database, whether devoured or not.

 ![Alt text](public/assets/img/ScreenShot001.png?raw=true "Home page")

-By clicking the "EAT THIS!" button, the uneaten burgers are moved to the eaten side.
+When you click "DEVOUR IT" the available burgers are moved to the "consumed" list.

 ![alt text](public/assets/img/ScreenShot2.png)